faudio/faudio/doc/Interfaces.md

 #define doremir_order_i 255;
 ~~~~

-As described above, it is good style to also provide a global wrapper for each method:
+As described above, it is good style to also provide a generic function wrapping each method:

 ~~~~
 inline bool doremir_less_than (void *, void *)